 In All Your Knowledge Bases Belong to Google, I wrote about how Google was also looking at entities from knowledge bases, and its own query log files to determine whether or not they should show additional information in search results to searchers about the entities within those queries.

-As the Inside Search Blog link I started this post off with tells us, that information is intended especially to help searchers who might not know much about a topic, and are interested in performing discovery type searches where they can learn more.
+As the Inside Search Blog link I started this post off with tells us, that information is intended especially to help searchers who might not know much about a topic and are interested in performing discovery type searches where they can learn more.
 The post also tells us that it looks to its log files in an attempt to anticipate some of the followup queries that people often perform when their searches contain that entity.

-Google’s recent announcement regarding the use of knowledge bases appears to be more informational than Bing’s, which focuses more upon providing situational or transactional information about entities.
+Google’s recent announcement regarding the use of knowledge bases appears to be more informational than Bing’s, which focuses more on providing situational or transactional information about entities.
 Then again, Google has been providing OneBox type results for a few years that help book flights, or provide information about the weather, or show maps of local businesses, or similar results that attempt to match the intent of searchers.

-Concepts and Web Page Associations
+Concept Research and Web Page Associations

 A patent application from Bing that came out this past week goes beyond the use of knowledge bases to understand just entities.
 It also looks at a range of concepts that might found in queries.